 - Further reducing the amount of paper being used;

 - Minimizing the amount of single-use plastics that are commonplace in office settings;

 - Cutting down on vehicle emissions;

 - Freeing up motivated employees to pursue projects that can help the environment.

 However, businesses should strive to strike the right balance to avoid a scenario in which work-from-home offices produce more emissions that aren’t counterbalanced by lower emissions at the public workplace.
 That means some offices may need to close and others downsized and redesigned to accommodate fewer staff.
 A paperless office will go some ways towards reducing office size, but a hybrid model will need to actively encourage staff to stay at home a few days out of the week.

-That’s why more remote tools are needed to ensure that collaboration across our hybrid work lives is minimally affected, and even enhanced in certain areas.
+That’s why more remote tools like time tracker with screenshots are needed to ensure that collaboration across our hybrid work lives is minimally affected, and even enhanced in certain areas.
 Virtual collaboration platforms such as Zoom video conferencing, G Suite, and Trello have already started us on this path, while Kdan’s suite of tools such as Document 365, DottedSign, and Creativity 365 to take virtual collaboration even further—all without the need to be in the same physical space.
 We’re also starting to look into how the “work metaverse” can further enhance remote collaboration through 2D and 3D avatars in virtual worlds.